LABHDUFRJ/labhdufrj.github.io/content/english/authors/2_alexandrebarbosa.md

     link: http://lattes.cnpq.br/9268717523689999
 ---

-Adjunct Professor at the Department of Sociology at the Institute of Social Sciences of UERJ.
-Holds a Ph.D. in Sociology from PPGSA/UFRJ.
+Adjunct Professor at the Department of Sociology at the Institute of Social Sciences of UERJ; Holds a PhD in Sociology from PPGSA/UFRJ.